-Join Evan Sutton for an in-depth discussion in this video Tape deck and tuner, part of Signal Processing with GUITAR RIG.
+Join Evan Sutton for an in-depth discussion in this video Tape deck and tuner, part of GUITAR RIG: Signal Processing.

 - All right, so now I'd like to talk about the toolbar.
 The toolbar has some really useful tools that don't go with any of the presets, and you actually don't have to go into the component section of Guitar Rig in order to call up these modules.
 These are really handy, useful tools.
 Let's start out with the Tuner.
 I'm just going to hit the Tuner button.
 This is a regular guitar tuner.
 Right now I have it in Guitar mode, so it's going to be looking for the different open strings of the guitar, but we can also put it in Chromatic mode, and it'll just go note for note, and we can tune it to anything we want.